 The best temperature to brew coffee is 195 – 205 Fahrenheit.
-Colder temperature will result in under-extraction of the coffee beans and less quality taste.
+Colder temperatures will result in the under-extraction of the coffee beans and less quality taste.

-No, instant coffee does not contain any oil or diterpenes, as it filtered out during processing.
+No, instant coffee does not contain any oil or diterpenes, as it is filtered out during processing.

 Boiling coffee is bad for having bitter/burnt flavour and delicate substances that give it complexity and richness.
 It leads to over-extraction, in which bitter elements overwhelm any other flavor of the ground coffee.